-In decades of defending persons accused of child abuse, sexual assault, rape, and other special assaults, we’ve developed an approach that works.
+In decades of defending persons accused of sex crimes, child abuse, domestic violence, and other special assaults, we’ve developed an approach that works.

 We start by listening to you.
 To defend you well, we need to hear what you have been through, and we need to get to know you.
 Doing these things will probably take more than one meeting with you.

 The overarching project before trial is to develop the best possible theory of the case.
 By “theory of the case,” we mean a story that explains the evidence.
 “I didn’t do it” is not a story, and it doesn’t explain why someone says you did.
 “I didn’t do it” is merely where our work starts.

 Our skill in interviewing children is truly exceptional.
 It has been the key to many of our victories.
 We are also experts in identifying errors government interviewers make and in explaining how those errors can lead to prosecution of the innocent.